eliasiel/Projects/MultiCamSync/readme.md

 This project is a simple GUI application that allows you to synchronize two videos either by their creation date or by their audio.

+## Installation

+Before running the script, you need to install the required Python libraries.
+You can do this by running the following command in your terminal: pip install -r requirements.txt

 ## Features

 - Synchronize videos by creation date